icgc-dcc/dcc-portal/dcc-portal-api/API.md

 when manipulating data.

 ### Dropwizard
 At the heart of the project sits Dropwizard.
-In addition to bootstrapping the application itself, Dropwizard brings many useful libraries:
+In addition for being responsible for bootstrapping the application itself, Dropwizard brings many useful libraries:

 #### Jetty
 The library responsible for providing the Web server for the dcc-portal web application.